ryansechrest/charm/README.md

 # Charm

-Charm is still in its early stages and continously evolving.
-Poke around the code if you're interested or take it for a spin in a development environment.
+Charm started on Feb 29, 2020, but is still in its early stages and continuously evolving.
+If you're curious about how Charm works under the hood, have a look around the code or take it for a spin in a development environment.

 ## Getting Started